 - Evaluating the nature of the type of product development costs incurred that are capitalised as intangible assets and assessing the reasonableness of the capitalisation based on our knowledge of the business and industry.

 - Evaluating the key assumptions made in capitalising product development costs, including an assessment of whether capitalised costs related to the development phase of the projects and the generation of probable future economic benefits.

-- Evaluating the appropriateness of costs capitalised, on a sample basis, by agreeing the costs incurred to external invoices.
+- Evaluate the appropriateness of expenses capitalised, on a sample basis, by agreeing the material costs, overheads and staff hours incurred to external invoices and internal timesheets and payroll records.

 - Enquiring and considering as to whether there are any indicators of impairment that may require further consideration.

 - Reviewing management's impairment

 assessment and ensuring the assumptions are

 reasonable and consistent with our

 understanding of the business including the

 potential impact of reasonably possible

 downside changes in these key assumptions.

 - Assessing the adequacy of the disclosures in the financial report.